ehsanestaji/ehsanestaji/README.md

     - **Methodology**: Includes data preprocessing, advanced NLP methods, and machine learning for feature engineering and model building.
     - **Limitations**: Cannot handle unknown words, limited by lemmatization and lack of spell check, and cannot detect sarcasm or irony.
     - **Technologies**: Python 3.x, Pandas, spaCy, Gensim, scikit-learn, Matplotlib or other visualization libraries

+- **[Loan Application Analysis using PySpark](https://github.com/ehsanestaji/Loan-Application-Analysis-PySpark)**: Comprehensive analysis and binary classification of loan applications leveraging PySpark.
+  - **Description**: This repository contains an end-to-end analysis of loan applications using PySpark.
+The project involves data manipulation, feature engineering, and the application of binary classification models to predict loan default risks.
+The data is sourced from the Home Credit Default Risk competition on Kaggle.
+  - **Data Overview**: The project utilizes the `application_train.csv` file which contains 307,511 entries and 122 columns, comprising of different data types like Float64, Int64, and Object.
+  - **Models**: The project makes use of binary classification models like Logistic Regression implemented in PySpark's MLlib.
+  - **Project Structure**: The main Jupyter Notebook (`Income-Spark.ipynb`) covers essential library imports, initialization of PySpark configuration, and step-by-step analysis and model building.
+  - **Metrics**: Performance metrics like accuracy, precision, recall, and F1-score are used to evaluate the models.
+  - **Technologies**: PySpark, Python, Jupyter Notebook

 ---